AdobeDocs/workfront.de-DE/help/quicksilver/planning/records/add-a-connected-records-page-to-a-record.md

 ## Manage multiple views from the connected records page

-You can add and manage views from the connected records page of a record.
+You can add and manage multiple view types from the connected records page of a record.

+The views you create in the Connected records page of a record type are available everywhere in Workfront Planning where that record type page displays.
+Views created for the same record type anywhere else in Workfront Planning are also accessible in all connected records pages of that record type.

+To manage multiple views from the connected records page:

 1. From the connected records page of a record, click the dropdown menu to the right of the view name, then click **New view** to add a view, then select from the following options: